sonyxperiadev/lumber-mill/README.md

 *Lumber Mill is under heavy development/refactoring so expect api changes to occur*

 ### What is Lumber Mill?
-A lot of things, but the focus is on Log Collection & Processing on AWS, fokus on S3, Cloudwatch Logs and Kinesis.
+*Log Collection & Processing on AWS, with focus on fetching logs from S3, Cloudwatch Logs and Kinesis.
-Support for writing to Kinesis, S3, Elasticsearch (inkl AWS Elasticsearch Service), Influxdb, Graphite.
-It also has support for mutating functions like grok etc. The processing pipeline is based on RxJava.
+It currently supports for writing to Kinesis, S3, Elasticsearch (incl AWS Elasticsearch Service), Influxdb & Graphite.
+It also has support for mutating functions like grok, compression etc. The processing pipeline is based on RxJava.*

-AWS Lambda sample that receives events from Cloudwatch Logs and stores in AWS Elasticsearch Service.
+Sample AWS Lambda sample that receives events from Cloudwatch Logs and stores in AWS Elasticsearch Service.

 ```groovy
 public class DemoEventProcessor extends CloudWatchLogsLambda implements EventProcessor {